Instanton moduli spaces and $\mathscr W$-algebras: Introduction

 It is easy to see that $M^d_{\bF_G}(\ba)$ is also naturally isomorphic to $\IH^*_{\GG,c}(\Uh{d})\underset{\bA_G}\otimes\bF_G$ where the subscript $_c$ stands for cohomology with compact support.

 Let us also set

 Then (a somewhat weakened) form of our main result is the following: \begin{Theorem} Assume that $G$ is simply laced and let us identify $\grh$ with $\grh^*$ by means of the invariant form such that $(\alp,\alp)=2$ for every root of $\grg$.
-Then there exists an action of the algebra $\calW_k(\grg)$ on $M_{\bF_G}(\ba)$ such that \begin{enumerate} \item The resulting module is isomorphic to the Verma module $M(\lambda)$ over $\calW_k(\grg)$ where
+Then there exists an action of the algebra $\calW_k(\grg)$ on $M_{\bF_G}(\ba)$ such that